vincent-lg/bui/docs/tutorial/layout.md

 Here, "What is it?" is the data of the `item` tag.

 The tag data is a kind of attribute in some ways (it is actually documented as such): it has different meanings for various tags and some tags don't require data at all.
 Inside [the item tag](../layout/tag/item.md), data should contain the menu item name.
-It cannot be omitted.  if not present, BUI will generate an error.
+It cannot be omitted.
+If not present, BUI will generate an error.

-Tag data don't require quotation marks even if they span on several words.
+Tag data doesn't require quotation marks even if it spans on several words.
 The next less than sign (`<`) is just expected to be the end of the data.

 As a rule, tags that contain sub-tags will not often have data.
 Although the syntax would be understandable, it might not be so obvious, so that tags with data usually don't expect sub-tags of their own.